aseibel42/gb-emu-c/README.md

 1. Clone the repository from Github
 2. Download any Game Boy ROMs into the rom/ folder (can find ROMs at https://vimm.net/vault/GB or https://vimm.net/vault/GBC)
 3. Install SDL2 and SDL2_ttf libraries onto your computer
-   - On Ubuntu: sudo apt install libsdl2-dev libsdl2-ttf-dev
+   - For Ubuntu systems: `sudo apt install libsdl2-dev libsdl2-ttf-dev`
 4. Navigate to project directory and run 'make run'

 ## How to play